Backward CUSUM for Testing and Monitoring Structural Change with an Application to COVID-19 Pandemic Data: Introduction

-If $\beta$ is unknown, we may replace it by the full sample mean $\overline y$, resulting in the backward cumulative sum of the OLS residuals from period $T$ through $T^*$.
-Note that if $T^*$ is unknown, the test statistic is computed for all possible values of $T^*$, whereas the starting point $T$ of the backward cumulative sum remains constant.
+Another way of motivating the backward CUSUM testing approach is to consider the simplest possible situation, where, under the null hypothesis, it is assumed that the process is generated as $y_t= \mu + u_t$, with $\mu$ and $\sigma^2=Var(u_t)$ assumed to be known.
+To test the hypothesis that the mean changes at $T^*$, we introduce the dummy variable $D_t^*$, which is unity for $t \geq T^*$ and zero elsewhere.
+The uniformly most powerful test statistic is the $t$-statistic for the hypothesis $\delta=0$ in the regression $y_t-\mu = \delta D_t^*+ u_t$, which is given by $\sigma^{-1} (T-T^*+1)^{-1/2} \sum_{t=T^*}^T (y_t - \mu)$.
+If $\mu$ is unknown, we may replace it by the full sample mean $\overline y$, resulting in the backward cumulative sum of the OLS residuals from period $T$ through $T^*$.
+If $T^*$ is unknown, the test statistic is computed for all possible values of $T^*$, whereas the starting point $T$ of the backward cumulative sum remains constant.
 Since the sum of the OLS residuals is zero, it follows that the test is equivalent to a test based on the forward cumulative sum of the OLS residuals.
-In contrast, if we replace $\beta$ with the recursive mean $\overline \mu_{t-1}=(t-1)^{-1}\sum_{i=1}^{t-1} y_t$, we obtain a test statistic based on the backward cumulative sum of the recursive residuals (henceforth, backward CUSUM).
-In this case, however, the test is different from a test based on the forward cumulative sum of the recursive residuals (henceforth, forward CUSUM).
+In contrast, if we replace $\mu$ with the recursive mean $\overline \mu_{t-1}=(t-1)^{-1}\sum_{i=1}^{t-1} y_t$, we obtain a test statistic based on the backward cumulative sum of the recursive residuals (henceforth: backward CUSUM).
+In this case, however, the test is different from a test based on the forward cumulative sum of the recursive residuals (henceforth: forward CUSUM).
 This is due to the fact that the sum of the recursive residuals is an unrestricted random variable.
 Accordingly, the two versions of the test may have quite different properties.
 In particular, it turns out that the backward CUSUM is much more powerful than the standard forward CUSUM at the end of the sample.
 Accordingly, this version of the CUSUM test procedure is better suited for the purpose of real-time monitoring, where it is crucial to be powerful at the end of the sample.